gjanco/mezmo-dd-marketplace/agentil_software_sap_businessobjects/README.md

 - Visit `http://[PRO.MONITOR VM HOSTNAME]:8888` in a web browser.
 The default username/password combination is `admin`/`admin`.
 - Click the gear icon on the top right to open a menu.
 Then, select **Plugins**.
 - Select the Datadog type in the plugin selector and press create.
+- Set your Datadog instance URL as `https://api.datadoghq.[SUFFIX]` and replace `[SUFFIX]` with the extension of your instance, for example: `com` or `eu`.
-- Register your Datadog API key and server hostname, then save.
+- Register your Datadog API and application keys.
 - Pro.Monitor is now connected to your Datadog instance.
 #### Connection to SAP
 - Create the necessary groups, systems, and connectors to define how to connect to your SAP systems.
 You can do this by selecting **Options** in the left panel.
 A **group** contains multiple **systems**, which are each identified by SID.